2855239858/Dragon-Boat/README.md

 #### Introduction:

-"Dragon Boat Hegemony" is a mini game based on WeChat mini-game platform, combining music and racing gameplay, developed by Cocos Creator to deeply integrate with Chinese traditional culture.
+"Dragon Boat" is a mini game based on WeChat mini-game platform, combining music and racing gameplay, developed by Cocos Creator to deeply integrate with Chinese traditional culture.

 #### Demonstration: